DevExpress-Examples/pdf-document-api-remove-interactive-form-fields/Readme.md

 This example shows how to remove a particular form field and a whole interactive form from a PDF document.

-To remove all form fields from a document, call the [PdfDocumentProcessor.RemoveForm](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor.RemoveForm) method.

-To remove a particular form field by its name, call the [PdfDocumentProcessor.RemoveFormField](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor.RemoveFormField(System.String) method and pass a field name as an argument to this method.
+The [PdfDocumentProcessor.RemoveForm](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor.RemoveForm) method removes all form fields from a document.
+To remove a particular form field by its name, call the [PdfDocumentProcessor.RemoveFormField](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor.RemoveFormField(System.String)) method and pass a field name as an argument to this method.

+>[!IMPORTANT]
+> You need a license for the **DevExpress Office File API Subscription** or **DevExpress Universal Subscription** to use this example in production code.

 ## Files to Review